Vacation rentals in London

 Enjoy a unique experience at this light and sun-filled calm haven around the corner from Portobello Road with extensive views from the large south-facing terrace.
 Wonderful views north from the balcony and living space.
 A 7-minute walk from Notting Hill Tube, and one minute from Portobello market and Westbourne Grove with all its trendy restaurants and shops.
 An artistic and peaceful base for those who want to explore Central London, travel further, work, or just a staycation.

-Scorpio Little Venice
+Little Venice Penthouse Number One

 Soho Skyline Penthouse with Terrace, Lift + AC